kimhwanhoon/my-dictionary/README.md

 ## Crucial plan

-> Make sure to follow this plan and always think about the big streams.
+> Make sure to follow this plan and always think about the big streams.<br>
 > Never fall into the rabbit hole! => MVP FIRST
+> Never try to do design.

+- Try to finish MVP first and if any bugs are found, write them down on "Bugs" below this page.

+1. Organize basic routing plans.
+2. Connect auth
+3. Create tables for the database.

 ## Types